ibm-mobile-push/android/README.md

+**BY DOWNLOADING, INSTALLING, COPYING, ACCESSING, CLICKING ON AN “ACCEPT” BUTTON, OR OTHERWISE USING THE PROGRAM, LICENSEE AGREES TO THE TERMS OF THIS AGREEMENT.**

 IBM Mobile Push Notification provides a simple way to integrate Google Cloud messaging (GCM) mobile app messages into your Android Jelly Bean and above applications.

 IBM Push Notification SDK for Android provides application publishers with GCM registration, mobile app message handling and display, and inbox and in-app message support.